marco262/my_wiki/data/dnd/advancement/feats.md

 * When you are [[[general:conditions#prone|prone]]], standing up uses only 5 feet of your movement.
 * Climbing doesn't cost you extra movement.[((bibcite errata))]
 * You can make a running long jump or a running high jump after moving only 5 feet on foot, rather than 10 feet.

-## Actor

-Skilled at mimicry and dramatics, you gain the following benefits:

-* Increase your Charisma score by 1, to a maximum of 20.
-* You have advantage on Charisma (Deception) and Charisma (Performance) checks when trying to pass yourself off as a different person.
-* You can mimic the speech of another person or the sounds made by other creatures.
-You must have heard the person speaking, or heard the creature make the sound, for at least 1 minute.
-A successful Wisdom (Insight) check contested by your Charisma (Deception) check allows a listener to determine that the effect is faked.

 ## Charger